Environmental Learning Facility

 The Environmental Learning Facility (ELF) is a multi-functional centre for learning.
 It is designed to provide a working demonstration of the technologies available for developing more ecologically sustainable lifestyles.

-The target audience and users of the facility will be varied as the purpose of the facility is to provide a focal point for research and learning, linking communities, business and learning institutions across the NetWaste region and beyond, thus acting as a virtual learning facility.
+The target audience and users of the facility are varied as the purpose of the facility is to provide a focal point for research and learning, linking communities, business and learning institutions across the NetWaste region and beyond, thus acting as a virtual learning facility.

-Work commenced on the construction of the facility in April 2003.
-Support from the community, business and TAFE has been astounding.
+Work began on the construction of the facility in April 2003.
+Support from the community, business and TAFE was significant.
 Sponsorship support exceeded $100,000 in material, labour and in-kind assistance.
-This clearly demonstrates the community's commitment to enhancing our regional environment through a practical project.
+This clearly demonstrates the community’s commitment to enhancing our regional environment through a practical project.